Your cart

 Our Testing Experience

-This Menards mattress arrived compressed in a cardboard box, much like the usual online brands.
-When we cut it open, that familiar slow expansion and faint new-foam smell showed up, although venting by an open window handled that quickly.
-I slept on it for a full week in my smaller second bedroom to mimic studio-apartment conditions.
-On my back, my lumbar area felt cushioned yet held, and on my side I noticed real pressure release at my upper back and outer hip.
+This one arrived compressed in a cardboard box, similar to what you get from most bed-in-a-box brands.
+Once we cut the wrap, it expanded slowly and had a faint new-foam smell, but a few hours by an open window cleared it out.
+I slept on it for a full week in my smaller second bedroom to mimic a studio-style setup.
+On my back, my lumbar area felt cushioned without collapsing, and on my side I felt real relief at my upper back and outer hip.

-Mia loved this period of testing.
-Her lighter body often floats above firmer hybrids, yet here she sank slowly into the top gel memory foam.
-She said, “My shoulder finally slides down without my neck twisting,” which carries weight from someone that sensitive.
-During longer side-sleep runs, she still shifted now and then, yet not from outright pain.
-Her main complaint focused on warmth.
-After several hours under a regular comforter, she described the surface as “cozy then slightly sticky warm.”
+Mia enjoyed this stretch of testing.
+She usually floats above firmer hybrids, but here she sank into the gel memory foam in a slow, even way.
+Her note the first morning: “My shoulder finally slides down without my neck twisting.”
+The tradeoff was warmth.
+After several hours under a regular comforter, she called it “cozy, then slightly sticky warm.”

 Pros & Cons